 June

 Fertilizing lawns is what it’s all about in June for warm-season grasses.
-Every 4-8 weeks in the summer, be sure to be fertilizing lawns with either a liquid or solid lawn food.
+Every 4-8 weeks in the summer, be sure to be fertilizing lawns with either liquid or granular lawn food.
 At Simple Lawn Solutions, we recommend our liquid lawn fertilizer because, in every drop, you get a perfect balance of nutrients.

 July